 This price schedule applies for regional locations such as mine sites and is based on the customer arranging and paying for the transport of the Battery Transport & Storage (BTS) Containers to and from their site, to Battery Rescue’s nominated yard.

-The price was last update in January 2020 due to a decrease in the LME Lead price.
+The price was last update in August 2020 due to an increase in the LME Lead price.

 Historical Battery Recycling Prices